Bpendragon/Best-of-Queen-of-Sauce/README.md

 * None beyond SMAPI

-This mod was originally written for SMAPI 3.9.x and SDV 1.5.x, however it may be backwards compatible since I don't believ I used any features that would lock it to these and later versions.
+This mod was originally written for SMAPI 3.9.x and SDV 1.5.x, however it may be backwards compatible since I don't believe I used any features that would lock it to these and later versions, there are no gauruntees of that though.

 ## Conflicts